-The YMCA of Southwestern Ontario intends to opt into this agreement and we are going through an application process with our municipal partners, and will be awaiting their approval.
+The YMCA of Southwestern Ontario has enrolled in the Canada-Wide Early Learning and Child Care system with the County of Chatham-Kent.
 We have been communicating (Y website, email and WeemarkableTM) with all families since this announcement was made and will continue to provide information as it becomes available.

 Rates are as follows: